Skip to content

 Things not to Do:

-• Don’t book a flight to KLIA if you are on a tight budget.
+• Don’t book a flight to KLIA on a tight budget.
 Instead, KLIA 2 provides a large number of low-cost flights to destinations all over the globe.
-So don’t get mixed up with the two international airports in Kuala Lumpur, and remember that KLIA 2 is around one hour distant from the city centre.
+So don’t get mixed up with the two international airports in Kuala Lumpur, and remember that KLIA 2 is around one hour from the city centre.
 As a result, organize your schedule correctly to avoid missing your flight.

 Other Attractions in Kuala Lumpur, Malaysia